In this episode, Byron and Oren talk about AGI, Aristo, the future of work, conscious machines, and Alexa.

 We really want to use that test—science test questions—as a benchmark for how well are we doing in intelligence, right?
 We see tremendous success in computer programs like AlphaGo, beating the world champion in Go.
 And we say, “Well, how does that translate to language—and particularly to understanding language—and understanding diagrams, understanding science?”

 And one way to answer that question is to, kind of, level the playing field with, “Let’s ask machines and people the same questions.”
 And so we started with these science tests, and we can see that, in fact, people do much better.
 It turns out, paradoxically, that things that are relatively easy for people are really quite hard for machines, and things that are hard for people—like playing Go at world championship level—those are actually relatively easy for the machine.

 Hold on there a minute: I want to take a moment and really dissect this.
-I’ve noticed that, you know, I have my standard question that—any time there’s a candidate chatbot that can make a go at the Turing test—I start with the same question, and none of them ever answered correctly.
+Any time there’s a candidate chatbot that can make a go at the Turing test, I have a standard question that I start with, and none of them have ever answered it correctly.

 It’s a question a four-year-old could answer, which is, “Which is bigger, a nickel or the sun?”
 So why is that a hard problem?
 Is what you’re doing, would it be able to answer that?
 And why would you start with a fourth grader instead of a four-year-old, like really go back to the most basic, basic questions?
 So the first part of that is: Is what you’re doing, would it be able to answer the question?

 Certainly our goal is to give it the background knowledge and understanding ability to be able to answer those types of questions, which combine both basic knowledge, basic reasoning, and enough understanding of language to know that, when you say “a nickel,” you’re not referring to the metal, but you’re referring to a particular coin, with a particular size, and so on.